statelyai/xstate/docs/recipes/vue.md

 # Usage with Vue

+Usage of Xstate in a Vue application may vary depeding on which version of Vue your application is running.
+This page focuses on Vue 2 only.
+To see how to use Xstate with Vue 3 check the documentation for the Xstate [`@xstate/vue` package](../packages/xstate-vue).

+There are two ways you can use Xstate with Vue 2:

+1. Using the `useMachine` hook provided by the [`xstate-vue2` package](https://github.com/ChrisShank/xstate-vue2) (3rd-party) plugin;
+2. Using Xstate `interpret` utility to create a service and inject it into your app.

 ::: tip
 If you want to use the Vue Composition API, we recommend using the following packages: